 While 1Password keeps tabs on most of my (randomly generated) passwords, there are still a few that I have to remember, such as my Mac’s login credentials, my Apple ID password (because I need it often), and the master password that unlocks my encrypted 1Password vault.
-If you’re not sure how to choose passwords that are both memorable and very strong, check out that blog post first.

 The Case for a Password Manager

 The purpose of a password manager like 1Password is to securely store account credentials so you don’t have to remember them.
 Without the use of a good password manager, one of two things will eventually happen (sometimes these things occur at the same time):

 - You use the same password for most or all of your accounts.

 - You’re locked out of certain accounts because you’ve forgotten the password.

 If you use the same password for most or all of your accounts, one of those accounts gets hacked, and the hacker manages to obtain your password (which can happen if the account provider stores the password in plain text rather than encrypted), then all other accounts that share this password are potentially exposed as well.

 In the example above, it doesn’t really matter how strong or secure the password was.